yusufoguntola/django-react/README.md

 ### To prepare app for production
-Create `settings_prod.py` in the root directory and put the below code in it:
+Create `settings_prod.py` in the project directory at the same level with `settings.py` and put the below code in it:

 ```python